Multitenancy

 --env '{"CHEVERETO_CACHE_TIME_MICRO":"120"}'

-This creates plan 1 named “Basic Plan” with a maximum of 10000 tags and a cache time of 120 seconds.
+This creates plan my-plan with a maximum of 10000 tags and a cache time of 120 seconds.

 # Listing tenant plans